 All standardized testing, including SAT Subject Tests, must be sent to George Washington University Undergraduate Admissions.
 Please do not send any scores to the George Washington University MD Program.
 Our College Board code is 5246 and our ACT code is 0664.
 U.S. citizens, U.S. permanent residents, and Canadian citizens may be considered for admission to the program.

-The George Washington University's Corcoran Scholars in the Arts program engages talented students across many disciplines who are driven by challenging academic and artistic growth.
+The George Washington University's Corcoran Scholars program engages talented students across many disciplines who are driven by challenging academic and artistic growth.
 Located in the heart of Washington, D.C., GW offers a vibrant community of practitioners and supporters of the arts.